FrancesCoronel/personal-website-v3/_posts/2014-11-10-magnifying-the-bootcamp-research-experience.md

         venture capitalists, development schools (aka coding bootcamps), etc. based on reviews
     -   has a [leaderboard](https://schools.techendo.com/leaderboard)
-        for the top “Development Schools”
+        for the top "Development Schools"
         -   according to Techendo, [HackReactor is number one](https://schools.techendo.com/schools/hack-reactor)
         -   …however, this is only based on 10 positive reviews, so